 The hospital officially opened to patients three days later, on Dec.
 1. At 7:30 that morning, it got its first patient: Carl Bougere of Rutland Street in Covington, who had suffered a heart attack.
 He would survive.

-Now, as St. Tammany Health System prepares to celebrate the 70th anniversary of its flagship hospital on Dec.
-1, 2024, Mizell’s wish continues to be honored.
+Now, as St. Tammany Health System celebrates the 70th anniversary of its flagship hospital, Mizell’s wish continues to be honored.
 Those doors have never been locked.

 We present them below, with gratitude to our community for willing us into being all those years ago and for continuing to trust us as the premiere place for healthcare on the Northshore.